HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ## Loading an image and creating a mask
-We recommend starting a new session in Napari in order to make sure the variable names in the console in are correct.
+We recommend starting a new session in Napari in order to make sure the variable names in the console are correct.
 If you have come straight from the last lesson the first few steps will be familiar, but can be quickly repeated by copy and pasting into the console.